Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: protocols

-For the MP-C protocol, it was observed the ER of the protocol approached an upper bound of ER=$p$, for values of $p<0.5$.
-Further, below values of approximately $p \times Q_c < 0.5$, the achieved ER starts to decrease significantly with reduced $p$.
-This can be explained by considering the probability of an entanglement link being present in an instance of $G'$.
-Let $X$ be the event of an entanglement link existing over an edge during a specific timeslot (and hence instance of $G'$).
-For $Q_c=1$ the expected value $X$ is equal to the entanglement generation probability $E[X] = p$.
-For $Q_c>1$, the expected value $E[X]$ is given by:
+This transition can be explained by considering the probability of an entanglement link being present in a specific instance of $G'$, $P(\omega(e)=1)$.
+When $Q_c=1$, this probability is equal to the entanglement link generation probability $p_e$.
+However, when entanglement links can be stored for multiple timeslots ($Q_c>1)$, the value of $P(\omega(e)=1)$ also depends on the value of $Q_c$.
+We derive $P(\omega(e)=1)$ as:

-for a steady state.
-This expression comes from the fact that entanglement links can be stored for $Q_c$ timeslots after being generated, but also entanglement link generation is not reattempted while an entanglement link is already present.
-A giant connected component (of size $O(|V|$) will exist in $G'$ when the expected value $E[X]$ of an entanglement link existing is above the threshold probability for percolation ($0.5$ for lattice grids).
-Therefore the maximum speedup obtained by multipath routing can be achieved, even when entanglement link generation $p_e$ is below the critical probability.
-This result demonstrates how improved quantum memories also can improve the entanglement rates of the developed multipath routing protocols.\\